ChicagoDSA/haymarket/README.md

 ## Set default text values

 1. Go to the root directory of `my-new-site`.
-Click on the **Create new file** button.
+Create a new file named `_data/translations.yml`.
-2. Set your file's name as `_data/translations.yml` and add the following content:
+2. Add the following content:

 ```yaml
 en: English